0xGingi/kagi-discord-bot/README.md

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)
 2. Select your application
 3. Go to the "Bot" section
+4. If you want to use the channel summarization feature:
-4. Enable the "Message Content Intent" under "Privileged Gateway Intents"
+   - Enable the "Message Content Intent" under "Privileged Gateway Intents"
+   - Note: For servers with more than 100 members, Discord requires verification and approval for this intent
+   - Set `MESSAGE_CONTENT_ENABLED=true` in your `.env` file
+5. For large servers (>100 members) without verified intents:
+   - Set `MESSAGE_CONTENT_ENABLED=false` in your `.env` file
+   - The `/summarize channel` command will be disabled automatically
-5. Go to the "OAuth2" section
+6. Go to the "OAuth2" section
-6. In the URL Generator, select the following scopes:
+7. In the URL Generator, select the following scopes:
    - `bot`
    - `applications.commands`
-7. In the bot permissions section, select:
+8. In the bot permissions section, select:
    - `Send Messages`
    - `Embed Links`
    - `Use Slash Commands`
    - `Read Message History`
-8. Copy the generated URL and open it in your browser to add the bot to your server
+9. Copy the generated URL and open it in your browser to add the bot to your server

 ## Usage